< Home

 In the event of an inflatable collapse, panic, entrapment, and drowning risk is present.
 Consideration should be given to evacuating the pool and initiating rescues in these circumstances.
 You should reflect on any adjustments you may need to make to the maximum number of users permitted physically on the inflatable at any one time in light of your rescue capability in circumstances where the inflatable was to collapse.

-Infection, particularly Pseudomonas aeruginosa, should also be part of your hygiene controls for pool equipment, such as inflatable play.
+Infection, particularly Pseudomonas Aeruginosa, should also be part of your hygiene controls for pool equipment, such as inflatable play.
 PWTAG and the RSPH produce documents on this topic.
 The guidance from PIPA and ADiPs should also be reviewed.
 Consideration should be given as to whether the fairground requirements apply.

 (Paragraphs 170-171.
 HSE.
 2018.
 Health and safety in swimming pools.
 HSG179, 4th edition; EN 14960-1:2019.
 Inflatable play equipment.
 Safety requirements and test methods; EN 14960-3:2020.
 Inflatable play equipment.
 Additional safety requirements and test methods; PWTAG.
 2019.
 Notes on the hygiene of pool play equipment.
 TN29; HSE.
 2017.
 Fairgrounds and amusement parks.
 Guidance on safe practice.
 HSG175, third edition).